The Oklahoma Legislature did what?

 - An investigation into allegations that an aide to Gov. Mary Fallin took photographs up the skirt of a member of the public during a House appropriations committee hearing.
 Travis Brauer was found to have been drinking Coors Light at the State Capitol — #Chug #Budget — and law enforcement’s review of his computer records indicate he Googled “How to completely wipe a phone before police” prior to complying with a request to review his cell phone.
 Brauer resigned his job and ultimately pleaded guilty to two crimes: offering false evidence and destruction of evidence.

-Sources for researching the Oklahoma Legislature
+Research sources for the Oklahoma Legislature

 Please enjoy the following online state resources, which can help you research elections, lawmakers and legislation: